Kei-Eff/boardgame-picker/SoftwareDevelopmentPlan.md

 ### Multiple Choice

 The options offered by the app will be multiple choice.
 As mentioned in sections prior, this will help guide users in making the correct syntactic options.
-Any incorrect inputs will trigger a loop until the user chooses an available option.
+Any incorrect inputs will trigger a loop (along with an associated error message) until the user chooses an available option.

 ### Dataset